-As much as possible, you want to avoid shelling out huge amounts of cash in one go and instead look for schemes that lets you maintain a cash rich position while having inventory in hand, e.g. negotiate payment terms with suppliers in your favor (some sellers negotiate for deferred payment terms that enable them to get inventory and pay the supplier after 60-90 days).
+As much as possible, you want to avoid shelling out huge amounts of cash in one go and instead look for schemes that lets you maintain a cash-rich position while having inventory in hand, e.g. negotiate payment terms with suppliers in your favor (some sellers negotiate for deferred payment terms that enable them to get inventory and pay the supplier after 60-90 days).

 We talk about some effective ways to get cash for your ecommerce company in our article on Ecommerce Financing 101.

-There is also a wide variety of business loans and other funding facilities that are available to ecommerce sellers, and now seems like the perfect time to be exploring and taking advantage of them.
+There is also a wide variety of business loans and other funding facilities that are available to ecommerce sellers and now seems like the perfect time to be exploring and taking advantage of them.

 A quicker alternative to banks is to borrow money from Amazon directly through their seller lending program.

-If securing cash is difficult for you, then planning out your business’s ebbs and flows in terms of cash is the next best thing to do, as this will ensure that you can keep on selling with any major disruptions in inventory levels.
+If securing cash is difficult for you, then planning out your business’s ebbs and flows in terms of cash is the next best thing to do, as this will ensure that you can keep on selling without any major disruptions in inventory levels.

 Find a Closer and Cheaper Supplier